sabrinnasr/sabrinnasr/README.md

 ---

-### 👩‍💻 About Me
+### 👩🏼‍💻 About Me

 I'm a passionate tech enthusiast currently pursuing a degree in **Software Development**.
-After living in the US for almost 2 years, I'm now based in **Rio Grande do Sul, Brazil**, and looking for an **internship opportunity in software development**.
+After living in the US for almost 2 years, I'm now based in **Rio Grande do Sul, Brazil**, and actively looking for an **internship opportunity in software development**.

-I'm especially interested in:
+I’m especially interested in:
 - Front-end development (React, HTML, CSS)
 - Building clean and accessible user interfaces
 - Learning new tools and collaborating on real-world projects